cloudflare/cloudflare-docs/content/cloudflare-one/faq/teams-getting-started-faq.md

 You can change your team name at any time, unless you have the Cloudflare dashboard SSO feature enabled on your account.
 Cloudflare dashboard SSO does not currently support team name changes.

 {{<Aside type="warning" header="Warning">}}
-If you change your team name, you need to update your organization’s identity providers (IdPs) and the WARP client to reflect the new team name in order to avoid any mismatch errors.
+If you change your team name, you need to update your organization's identity providers (IdPs) and the WARP client to reflect the new team name in order to avoid any mismatch errors.
 {{</Aside>}}

 {{</faq-answer>}}